paysuper/paysuper-docs/content/docs/payments/integration.md

 {{< hint info >}}
 [**Testing the Checkout**](/docs/payments/testing/)

-Check your integration with PaySuper Checkout works correctly.
-Test cards can be used to create payments that produce successful and particular responses.
+Verify that your integration with PaySuper Checkout works correctly.
+Our offered test cards can be used to create payments that produce defined responses for you to test your integration code.
 {{< /hint >}}

 {{< hint info >}}
 [**Customizing Checkout**](/docs/payments/customization/)

-Learn about the different ways you can customize your Checkout.
+Learn about the different ways you can customize your PaySuper Checkout.
 {{< /hint >}}

 ***